katzos1/maccabi/README.md

 Open [http://localhost:8080](http://localhost:8080) to view it in the browser.

-### Server side, files
+## Server side, files

-## socketHandler.js
+### socketHandler.js

-Handles all information passing through socket.IO
+Handles all information and passing through socket.IO

-## dbModel.js
+### dbModel.js

-Moongose database model
+Mongoose database model

 ### validateModel.js

-validate every insert/get to db
+validate every insert/get query to db

-### Client side, files
+## Client side, files

-## preProcessHelper.js
+### preProcessHelper.js
-Runs each time before the page loads to check if the user is logged in through LocalStorage
+Run before the page loads in order to check if the user is loggedIn through localStorage

-## form-components folder
+### form-components folder
 design for reuse code

-## api folder
+### api folder
 Handles all calls to the API

-## index.js
+### index.js
-The master code that produces the entire REACT
+The master code that produces the entire REACT App

 ### For Development purpose -> Reduxt DEVTOOLS still alive
 ** const composeEnhancers = window.__REDUX_DEVTOOLS_EXTENSION_COMPOSE__ || compose;

 ### Redux 'thunk'
-Middleware for redux to preform every ASYNC functions
+Middleware for redux to preform every async functions

 ### You can use the following users
 USER -> admin